enlightenmentapp/ios/README.md

 The purpose of this application is to make his inspiring and free teachings available on-the-go.

+The app can be downloaded on the App Store at [https://itunes.apple.com/us/app/enlightenment/id431554133](https://itunes.apple.com/us/app/enlightenment/id431554133).

 ### Features of this app include:

 * Tathagata's message to mankind